 For most companies, getting a quote is extremely fast.
 Simply fill out a short online form with some basic information (age, trip dates, etc.).
 Then you will be presented with a few price options for the various policies that a company offers.

-For the following example prices, we obtained quotes from the travel insurance companies below.
+For the following example prices, we obtained quotes from various travel insurance companies.
 The prices depend on the length of trip, travelers' ages, and in some cases the overall cost of the trip and destinations of the trip.
+Your prices may vary from this depending on your trip, age, and nationality.

 Prices were as follows: